stew3254/WiPi/README.md

-  -n  --nat  <static ip>	The static ip set to the NAT (The subnet mask is a /24) -p  --password  <password>	The password of the access point (WPA2/PSK) -v  --verbose			Increases verbosity of the output of the program -v  --verbose			Verbose mode.
-Shows much more output about what is going on
+  -n  --nat  <static ip>	The static ip set to the NAT (The subnet mask is a /24) -p  --password  <password>	The password of the access point (WPA2/PSK) -v  --verbose			Increases verbosity of the output of the program

 Examples:
   wipi start -c 1 -d foo.net --essid Foo -p FooBarBaz -n 192.168.0.1 wlan0